ObjectBoxPC/mediaspinner/README.md

-# Mediaspinner
+# MediaSpinner

-Mediaspinner is a Python script for playing collections of media at random, which I originally created for playing music at parties.
+MediaSpinner is a Python script for playing collections of media at random, which I originally created for playing music at parties.

 It takes a folder of media along with a configuration file, and allows for playback through a simple Web page.